Heanton Punchardon: Heanton Court

 Heanton Court, the former manor house of the Manor of Heanton Punchardon, is a grade II listed building situated on the north shore-line of the River Taw estuary, about a mile south-east of the parish church.
 Rev. John Swete described the house in spring 1796 as "the seat of Col. Basset" and wrote of it that "The house exhibits itself handsomely though its situation (like that of Lord Heathfield's on the Exe [i.e. Nutwell]) seems to be too contiguous to the water.
 Nearly opposite to it was a large track of marsh and sand..."
 He later made a copy of a painting by William Payne, c.
 1790, The house as painted by Swete in about 1797 is essentially as it survives today, retaining its battlements and corner towers.
 It is currently used as a public house and hotel, known in 2015 as the Braunton Inn.
 In 2019 known as Heanton Court.

 Historic estates

 Wrafton

 Wrafton is a large hamlet narrowly separated by a small field from edge of the main local village centre, that of Braunton to the west.
 It is the location of Wrafton Laboratories, the division of over-the-counter preparations and contract medications producer Perrigo UK, manufacturer for Bayer UK of Germolene.
 Perrigo bought Wrafton Laboratories in 2001.
 The Tarka Trail follows the course of the dismantled railway through Wrafton.

 Chivenor

 Chivenor was an estate within the parish and is immediately to the south of the village, which has a considerable military personnel only housing estate.
 Until 1970 the Chivenor part of the village had the first station after the still active Barnstaple station on the now-closed Ilfracombe Branch Line.

 Notable residents

 Among those who rest in the churchyard is the poet Edward Capern (1819–1894), known as the Rural Postman (poet) of Bideford.
+His headstone is a Grade II listed monument.